capactio/website/versioned_docs/version-0.4/faq.md

 ### Pulumi

 Capact supports Terraform runner to use Terraform modules to manage your infrastucture.
-Pulumi is similar to Terraform, however, Instead of having its configuration language, you can use programming languages like Python, Go, JavaScript and others.
+Pulumi is similar to Terraform, however, instead of having its configuration language, you can use programming languages like Python, Go, JavaScript and others.
 There could be a Pulumi runner for Capact, which allows you to use Pulumi content in OCF manifests.

 ## What is the origin of name “Capact”?